astral-sh/uv/docs/concepts/resolution.md

 for Python 3.7 and later.

 If using uv's [project](../guides/projects.md) interface, the machine agnostic resolution will be used automatically and a `uv.lock` file will be created.
-The lock file can also be created with an explicit `uv lock` invocation.
+The lockfile can also be created with an explicit `uv lock` invocation.

 uv also supports resolving for specific alternate platforms and Python versions via the